evertonrlira/family-tree-explorer/README.md

 - Setup Instructions
-    - The backend can be executed from Visual Studio with the following steps:
+	- The Backend can be executed from Visual Studio with the following steps:
 		1. Open the '.sln' file in 'API' folder
 		2. Hit "start (without debug)"

 	- The Frontend can be loaded with the following steps: